 When you consider them separately, none of Night Owl's components is difficult to install.
 But the number of installations ultimately makes this system a bit of a hassle for the majority of people.
 In all, it took us about 45 minutes to set up the DVR and a single camera.
 We didn't try to hide or secure the video cable, so you can expect to spend another 15 minutes or longer getting it in place.

-You need a spare computer monitor or TV to use this system—we recommend finding a used model if you don't already have one lying around since it's easier to have a dedicated screen.
-As long as it has an HDMI or VGA port, you won't have problems setting it up.
+You can use the mobile app's Bluetooth connection for setting up and using your system, meaning you don't need a spare computer monitor or TV to use this system.
+Still, we recommend connecting a spare computer monitor or TV anyway.
+It's easier to have a large, dedicated screen.
+As long as it has an HDMI port, you won't have problems setting it up.

 The wiring setup on our test DVR.